Paul Sullivan on why walking is the only real way to understand the city…

 Our minds are well-attuned to travelling at these speeds now but 150 years ago, when the first trains arrived in Berlin, people were shell-shocked.
-Cultural historian Wolfgang Schivelbusch – a native Berliner – describes in his snappily-titled tome The Railway Journey: Industrialisation Of Time & Space In The 19th Century how trains were initially perceived as terrifying “projectiles” that “shot” passengers through the landscape, making them “lose control of their senses”.
-One can only imagine the psychological distress had they been forced to travel on a plane at 630 mph (let alone made to watch a George Clooney movie while doing so).
+Cultural historian Wolfgang Schivelbusch (a native Berliner) describes in his snappily-titled tome The Railway Journey: Industrialisation Of Time & Space In The 19th Century how trains were initially perceived as terrifying “projectiles” that “shot” passengers through the landscape, making them “lose control of their senses”.
+One can only imagine the psychological distress had they been forced to travel on a plane at 630 mph (let alone having to watch a George Clooney movie while doing so).

 Walking, on the other hand (or foot), re-connects us to it, especially if done in a mindful way.
 Berlin, like all large metropolises, is both accretive and secretive, comprised of historical layers and hidden details that are only really visible if we slow down enough to see them.
-The intellectual centre of Europe’s post-Enlightenment revolutions in everything from philosophy and science to industry and the arts during the 18th and 19th centuries – as well as the dark heart of the continent’s ruination and division during the 20th century – the fragments of the city around us are not only a portal to its own endlessly fascinating past, but to that of the broader history of modern Europe.
+The intellectual centre of Europe’s post-Enlightenment revolutions in everything from philosophy and science to industry and the arts during the eighteenth and nineteenth centuries—as well as the dark heart of the continent’s ruination and division during the twentieth century—the fragments of the city around us are not only a portal to its own endlessly fascinating past, but to that of the broader history of modern Europe.

 Walking the city reveals itself to us at a macro level that even cycling can’t quite access.
 When our shoes strike the Straßen, our surroundings seep more deeply into our psyches, allowing questions to bubble up into our brains: